zackees/iso-env/README.md

 # Footguns

 Please don't use `shell=True` when you run python unless you absolutely need to.
 Why?
 Because on Linux, if you are running a script and you have any errors, instead of bombing out immediately, python will drop you into a command terminal.
 This only happens on Linux (and maybe mac).
 It's a very nasty bug when you try and run your scripts on linux, causing your scripts to hang.
-The workaround is to use `shutil.which(progname_str)` and pass the resulting full path into `iso.run([...], shell=False)`
+The workaround is to use `shutil.which(progname_str)` and pass the resulting full path into `iso.run([progname_str, ...], shell=False)`